View MapView Map

 Time: 4 hours 30 mins

-There are lots of incredible hikes along the Wicklow Way and the 13.5km route from Glendalough to Glenmalure is one of the easier ones.
-From the Glendalough Visitors Centre take the Green Road into the Valley and head up the steps at the majestic Poulanass Waterfall before you climb up to the boardwalk on Lugduff.
-You’ll descend down the valley on trails through the forest into Glenmalure.
-Watch for deer and birds such as ravens, merlins and kestrels along the way.
+There are lots of incredible hikes along the Wicklow Way, and the 13.5km Red Route from Glendalough to Glenmalure is one of the easier ones.
+From the Glendalough Visitors Centre, take the Green Road into the Valley and head up the steps at the Poulanass Waterfall before climbing up to the boardwalk on Lugduff.
+Descend down the valley on trails through the forest into Glenmalure and look out for deer and birds such as ravens, merlins and kestrels along the way.

 6 | Poulanass (Pink Route)